jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 # ACT TWO - BLOWING UP THE DEATH STAR

-## The Rules
+## Evolution Is on Our Side - When rules are in our way, we use evolution to defeat them

-LIfe's been evolving for billions of years.
+Life's been evolving for billions of years.
 Humanity continues life's evolution with our creation of new tools.
 We develop in technological stages.
 Unfortunately, transitioning between stages is hard.
 The powers of the old age hold back the modern era.
 Since we've entered the Digital Age in 1970, Darth Blockbuster has made continuously defended his mechanical tools by making digital tools against the rules.

 Some examples.
 In the 1970s, AT&T defended its mechanical telephone system monopoly by successfully lobbying the government to ban Americans from using internet modems.
 In 1984, the entertainment industry defended broadcast television by suing to try and ban home video cassette recorders (VCRs) and only losing by one vote in the Supreme Court.
 In 2001, the music industry defended compact discs (CDs) by successfully suing digital songs.
 Likewise, Tesla, Uber, SpaceX, Airbnb's most significant competition has been in the courtroom.
 Throughout society, antagonists have found rules to keep people using mechanical Industrial Age tools.